August 14, 2020

 …the British Library, which has a permanent exhibition of national treasures including Shakespeare’s First Folio, early copies of Chaucer’s Canterbury Tales, a copy of the Gutenberg Bible, Jane Austen’s writing desk and more…

-…and the renowned Shakespeare’s Globe, a reconstruction of the early 17th-century theater where Shakespeare worked and debuted a number of his plays.
+…and Shakespeare’s Globe, a reconstruction of the early 17th-century theater where Shakespeare worked and debuted a number of his plays.
 Upon request, Artisans of Leisure can arrange tickets to a performance.

-Literature buffs also enjoy the Charles Dickens Museum, the author’s former home, where he penned notable works such as Oliver Twist…
+Literature enthusiasts also enjoy the Charles Dickens Museum, the author’s former home, where he penned notable works such as Oliver Twist…

 …the Sherlock Holmes Museum at 221B Baker Street, a meticulous reconstruction of the fictional sleuth’s home as described by Arthur Conan Doyle…